| I know these as Hanjie, but I've also heard them

 logic puzzle, in which you use number clues to shade in squares

 on a grid, until you end up with a picture in the end.
+I am absolutely addicted to them, so in the spirit

 of sharing, I've created some new ones with a Professionals theme.